 Where to stay in Brisbane

 There are plenty of cheap hostels in Brisbane to choose from, so it can be quite daunting deciding which one to stay in.
-Thankfully, there are a number of great hostels, which I recommend above others.
+Thankfully, there are a number of places that are among the best hostels in Australia, which I recommend above others.